-Prior to the 1980s, veterinary services in Kenya and many other countries of Africa were considered a public good and hence organized by the government.
+Prior to the 1980s, veterinary services in Kenya and many other countries of Africa were considered a public good and hence organised by the government.
 However, with increasing fiscal challenges, the World Bank advocated for more market-oriented approaches to service provision (Ilukor, 2017; Oruko & Ndung'u, 2009).
-Consequently, governments privatized the management of animal health services, giving rise to different delivery systems, including public and private veterinary surgeons, animal health assistants, community-based animal health workers, and informally trained para-vets (Irungu et al., 2006).
-However, up till now most of these systems have failed to solve the inefficiencies in service delivery largely due to institutional and governance issues (Ilukor, 2017).
-Especially the high costs of reaching out to many dispersed farmers coupled with farmers' limited awareness have contributed to low uptake of animal health services (Ilukor et al., 2015).
+Consequently, governments privatised the management of animal health services, giving rise to different delivery systems, including public and private veterinary surgeons, animal health assistants, community-based animal health workers, and informally trained para-vets (Irungu et al., 2006).
+However, up until now most of these systems have failed to solve the inefficiencies in service delivery largely due to institutional and governance issues (Ilukor, 2017).
+In particular, the high costs of reaching out to many dispersed farmers coupled with farmers' limited awareness has contributed to the low uptake of animal health services (Ilukor et al., 2015).

 High transaction costs are a general issue in the small-farm sector, which can often be addressed through collective action in the form of farmer groups or cooperatives (Fischer & Qaim, 2012; Markelova & Mwangi, 2010; Twine et al., 2019).
 In Kenya's dairy sector, farmers mainly market their milk through cooperative societies.
-However, traditionally these cooperative societies are mostly focused on the output market and not on connecting farmers to inputs and veterinary services (Omondi et al., 2017).
-More recently, some of the dairy cooperatives were further developed into so-called dairy hubs, trying to build up new links to input and animal health service providers (Kilelu et al., 2017; Omondi et al., 2017).
+However, traditionally these cooperative societies were mostly focused on the output market and not on connecting farmers to inputs and veterinary services (Omondi et al., 2017).
+More recently, some of the dairy cooperatives have been further developed into so-called dairy hubs, trying to build up new links to input and animal health service providers (Kilelu et al., 2017; Omondi et al., 2017).

-Coordinating livestock vaccination through cooperatives would likely reduce transaction costs and improve the flow of information among farmers.
-Vaccine distribution through cooperatives could also address farmers' liquidity constraints through a "check-off system", where farmers pay for the vaccines and related services through deductions from the milk proceeds (Rao et al., 2019).
+Coordinating animal health services through cooperatives reduces transaction costs and improves the flow of information among farmers.
+Moreover, it can help address farmers' liquidity constraints through a 'check-off system', where farmers pay for the services rendered through deductions from the milk proceeds (Rao et al., 2019).
 Nevertheless, the spread of the dairy hub concept, which intends to develop and offer such approaches within cooperatives, has been slow (Ngeno, 2018).
-So far, input and health service provision in the Kenyan dairy sector is limited to only a few strong and well-organized cooperative societies.
-In this study, we analyze how vaccine delivery services of cooperative societies could potentially be improved.
+So far, input and health service provision in the Kenyan dairy sector is limited to only a few strong and well-organised cooperative societies.